-The Columbus Saints is an Ohio non-profit corporation (formerly Saints Drumline Inc), dedicated to providing affordable quality performing arts educational opportunities for young people while building a strong community through music.
-These opportunities occur in an environment which promotes the social and artistic development of the organization’s participants through creative programs, designed with an emphasis on quality of leadership and education.
+The Columbus Saints is an Ohio non-profit corporation (formerly Saints Drumline Inc), dedicated to providing affordable performing arts programs for young people while building a strong community through music.
+The marching arts combines the elements of musicianship, athleticism, and pageantry that allows each member to participate in this life changing activity.

 The Columbus Saints create a positive environment that emphasizes education, friendship, personal responsibility, and team building through the performing arts.

 We believe the arts can be transformative for many by providing a creative outlet, supportive social activity, opportunities to learn, a challenging team activity, opportunities to travel, and friendship.

 By creating a fun and family-style environment, members feel comfortable, laughing and making friends, while challenging themselves to be their best “leave it on the field” every time.